Published February 2021

 - Determine appropriate indications and contraindications for a steroid injection of the subacromial space.

-- Perform all critical steps of a steroid injection in the shoulder (accept needle insertion) using a high-fidelity simulation-based training with directly observed instruction.
+- Perform all critical steps of a subacromial steroid injection (except needle insertion) using a high-fidelity simulation-based training under direct preceptor observation.

-- Perform all critical steps of a steroid injection of the shoulder in a clinical environment under preceptor supervision.
+- Perform all critical steps of a subacromial steroid injection in a clinical environment under direct preceptor observation.

 There are three stages to this training experience.